kant/watson-training-from-on-prem-data/README.md

   agreement](http://www-03.ibm.com/software/sla/sladb.nsf/displaylis/5DF1EE126832D3F185257DAB0064BEFA?OpenDocument)
   to use the software contained in the Docker image.

-The command also sets a password for the `db2inst1` user for the default Db2 instance using the password you generated above, and exposes Db2 on port `50000` of the host:
+This command sets a password for the `db2inst1` user to `db2inst1-pwd` for the default Db2 instance and exposes Db2 on port `50000` of the host:

     docker run \
       --name db2 \
       --env LICENSE=accept \
-      --env DB2INST1_PASSWORD=$PASSWORD \
+      --env DB2INST1_PASSWORD=db2inst1-pwd \
       --publish 50000:50000 \
       --detach \
       ibmcom/db2express-c \